SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 `31 July : `
 Ah! nothing much today.
 Only Sushil asked folks to review the **Database Diagram** which he designed.
 Nothing more than that today.

+`2 August : `
+We had multiple meetings where we brainstormed and try to come out with solution for **RBAC** Management.
+Seems like we found a solution.
+We will get it reviewed by **Tanay** Tomorrow.
+Had fun brainstorming with venn daigrams and all other stuff.